What is OBDII? The history of the onboard diagnostics board

 1991 — The state of California required all vehicles to have some form of basic on-board diagnostics.
 This is referred to as OBD I.

 1994 — The state of California mandated that all vehicles sold in the state starting in 1996 must have OBD as recommended by SAE — now referred to as OBDII.
 This stems from the desire to perform across the board emissions testing.
-OBDII included a series of standardized diagnostic trouble codes (DTCs).
+OBDII included a series of standardised diagnostic trouble codes (DTCs).

 1996 — OBD-II becomes mandatory for all cars manufactured in the United States.